 When Anna finds Elsa on the mountain, Elsa learns of the devastation that she has caused in Arendelle, Elsa does the one thing she spent her entire life trying to avoid: she hurts someone that she loves.
 Anna’s heart is frozen, and she only recovers from it when she steps into the line of Hans’ sword swing to save Elsa’s life.

 The act of true love not only thaws Anna’s heart, but also shows Elsa that if fear is the impetus for losing control of her powers, then love is how she turns it back into the blessing her powers always really were.
 She realizes she is able to carry the beauty of her powers on the mountain back home, and no longer lives in fear of herself.
 She stays in her icy dress for the remainder of the film, and creates wonders and joy for the entire kingdom.

-With this powerful revelation, it seemed like Elsa’s self-actualization comes first circle at the end of the first film.
+With this powerful revelation, it seemed like Elsa’s self-actualization comes full circle at the end of the first film.
 Elsa was a queen in control of her powers, and her kingdom and sister were safe with her as their leader.
 The story of Elsa, and all of the characters in the first Frozen film, finish with satisfying endings that highlight growth and connection.
 It seemed like the story was complete.